Capable To Promise Definition: Everything You Need to Know

 All wholesale distributors should implement ATP and planned inventories and make a commitment to capable to promise functionality in their order management process.
 In doing so, they will have more satisfied customers, more orders, and more efficient production cycles.
 Ultimately, they will enjoy reduced inventory carrying costs and greater profitability.

 If you need help with implementing capable to promise, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.